 Laura Donkers - freelance eco artist

 The current ecological crisis is a symptom of the way society has operated and been organised.
-Humanity needs to come to terms with the damage that industrialisation has caused to ecology, as well as attend to the phenomenological consequences that have been created as a result.
+Humanity needs to come to terms with the damage that industrialisation has caused to ecology, as well as attend to the climatic changes and biodiversity loss that has been unleashed.
 More than ever, approaches that enliven civic dialogue and arouse community attention are urgently needed.

 Artists can help to fuel change by opening up new ways of seeing through formulating alliances that deliver collective impact, and bridge societal knowledge gaps towards more ecologically regenerative models.
 My research and practice present the artist as cross-culture, cross-discipline, and cross-sector practitioner who develops transformational communities of practice, through collaboration and participation, engaging broad knowledge perspectives on ecological and societal connectedness.

 Artists can unlock thinking and forge new perspectives to develop versatile, collaborative practices that embrace uncertainty and act towards systemic cultural change.
 Research into creative engagement practices that work across ecological, social, and cultural realms can expand understanding of how artists’ intellectual, practical, and social skills can invite, inspire, and utilise critical thinking and performative actions to help transform societal behaviours.